Night Game (novel)

-Night Game is the third title in the Ghostwalker Series of paranormal romances by Christine Feehan.
+Night Game is the third title in the Ghostwalker series of paranormal romance novels by Christine Feehan.

 The novel appeared on several bestseller lists including those of The New York Times, Publishers Weekly and USA Today.

 Plot introduction

 Gator Fontenot of the Special Forces paranormal squad can't refuse an urgent response to save the elusive Iris "Flame" Johnson, a victim of the same horrific experiments that warped Gator.
-Now unleashed, she's a flame-haired weapon of unimaginable destructive powers, a walking time bomb bent on revenge in the sultry bayous of New Orleans, and hunted by a shadowy assassin.
-It's Gator's job to reel Iris in.
+Now unleashed, she is a flame-haired weapon of unimaginable destructive powers, a walking time bomb bent on revenge in the sultry bayous of New Orleans, and hunted by a shadowy assassin.
+It is Gator's job to reel Iris in.

-But can two people haunted by violent betrayals trust the passion that soon ignites between them?
-Or is one of them just playing another seductive and deadly night game?